How To Give And Receive Great Oral Sex

 You’ll learn next-level sex tips on how to:

 - Use fingers, vibrators and dildos

 - Incorporate roleplay or power play

 - Spark intimacy before, during and after oral sex

 The Cunnilinguist includes the latest scientific research alongside firsthand advice from Alex B Porter, a woman with experience at both ends of the tongue.

 Top tips from both ends of the tongue

 I was very fortunate to be joined by Susan Harper on this book.
-Susan, who happens to actually be Susan B Harper (what a coincidence?!) came on board first as my editor and then also writing the Forward.
+Susan, who happens to actually be Susan B Harper (what a coincidence?!) came on board first as my editor and then also writing the Foreword.
 As a researcher, anthropologist, sociologist and educator in sexuality and gender studies, Susan really helped turn this book into something special, and educated me significantly along the way.
 I can’t thank her enough.
-Here’s a tasty chunk of her kindly worded Forward…

 What this book has turned out to be is even more exciting that I had ever hoped.
 Working closely with Alex to craft a guidebook that could be used by anyone who wants to learn to give or receive good cunnilingus, regardless of gender, has been an adventure.
 I especially loved that this book focuses on the experience of oral sex for both the giver and the receiver.